 Domain Name Availability

 Once you’ve chosen your domain name, you’ll want to make sure it’s available.
 Simply visit whois.net and type in the domain.
 If the domain name is taken, you will get a page that says that the name is already registered.
 If the domain name is available, you will get a page that says it’s available.
-If you really love your domain name and it’s available, you’ll want to purchase it immediately as domain names go fast.
+Keep in mind that if you really love your domain name and it’s available, you’ll want to purchase it immediately as domain names go fast.

 Some people choose to purchase their domain name through the same company they use to host their website.
 Some hosting companies even offer free domains with their packages.
 I personally prefer to keep the two separate and use GoDaddy for all of my domain name purchases.
 GoDaddy is easy to use and often has discounts.
 Do an internet search for “GoDaddy Discounts” prior to purchasing your domain name.